ultimate271/notes/dostoevsky/brothers03.04.md

 haven’t been able to make head or tail of my money affairs with father.
 But never mind that, we’ll talk of it later.

+#### The father of Katya and Agafya gets into trouble, and Mitya offers to procure his debts when the arrive to Agafya in exchange for her sending him Katerina.
+Agafya is naturally appalled
 “Just as I received the money, I got a letter from a friend telling me something that interested me immensely.
 The authorities, I learnt, were dissatisfied with our lieutenant‐colonel.
 He was suspected of